 Life is just not fair.

-Yes, the women are virtually harmless.
-One of them, a girl with dark hair and startlingly green eyes, also looks familiar though I can’t quite place it.
-The two men however are making complete arses of themselves.
-After the third mentioning that they’ve been drinking since 4:00 in the afternoon, my patience is running thin.
-It becomes even more difficult to tolerate them when I have to coax the Eastern European one down from their table, where he began belting a horribly loud and off-key rendition of I Will Always Love You.

-All night I’ve managed to tolerate their banter, though they sound like they’re screaming across a gorge at one another rather than sitting at the same table.
+I’ve kicked my fair share of kicking people out of pubs, and being kicked out.
+But for some reason, these posh socialites are intimidating.
+One of the women, a girl with dark hair and green eyes, also looks familiar to me.
+She’s the soberest of the group, with a serious demeanor.
+She sends me little apologetic looks now and then, but does nothing to stop the men from making complete asses of themselves.
+After their third mentioning that they’ve been drinking since 4:00 in the afternoon, my patience is running thin.
+They’re even more difficult to tolerate when I have to coax the Eastern European down from their table, where he has begun belting a horribly off-key rendition of "I Will Always Love You."
+All night I’ve managed to endure their volume—they sound like they’re screaming across a gorge at one another rather than sitting at the same table.
 So far I’m just seriously irked.

 However, the scale tips in favour of “completely furious” when I run to the ladies’ loo, in one of the spare seconds they give me, only to find the Eastern European man in there.
-Wearing his sunglasses.
-Pissing on the wall.
+Still wearing his sunglasses.

 “Oh my GOD!”

-Believe it or not, part of my job is dealing with many a drunk person.
-It’s a common occupational hazard.
+Believe it or not, part of my job is dealing with a lot of drunk people.
+It’s an occupational hazard.
 But this certainly takes the Snitch.

-It takes him a moment to realize that he, in fact, has gotten it all wrong.
-When he finally does he mumbles something incoherent and stumbles out, leaving me with a huge mess to clean.
+At last he realizes that he, in fact, has gotten it all wrong.
+He mumbles something incoherent and stumbles out, leaving me with a huge mess to clean.
 Not only has he pissed everywhere, but he managed to overflow the sink and topple the bin in the process.
-In which he apparently had vommed beforehand.
-Excellent!
-Thank Merlin for magic, as it makes the task quick, though no less revolting.
-Go ahead and add that to the list of things I never want to experience ever again.
-I don’t see how Lisa does this at the hospital on a regular basis.
+In which he has apparently vommed.

 “I DIDN’T COME OVER HERE TO KISS YOU, I CAME TO KICK YOU OUT OF MY PUB!”

 And they all erupt into howls of laughter.

 Idiots.
 All of them.